-Students must comply with the Student Code of Conduct while traveling on a school bus to and from their homes or school-sponsored activities.
-If a student commits an infraction covered in the Student Code of Conduct on a school bus, the school bus driver/monitor will complete the "The Behavior Report" and give a copy of the form to the principal.
+- Students must comply with the Student Code of Conduct while traveling on a school bus to and from their homes or school-sponsored activities.
+If a student commits an infraction covered in the Student Code of Conduct on a school bus, the school bus driver/monitor will complete the "The Behavior Report" and give a copy of the form to the principal. - An administrator may suspend the privilege of riding any school bus.
+In all cases of suspension of bus riding privileges, the parent, bus operator, Special Education Department, and the Supervisor of Transportation shall be notified by the principal in writing within forty-eight (48) hours of such a decision, of the facts concerning each suspension, including reasons and term of suspension. - A bus suspension does not necessarily mean a suspension from school.